ihounie/ALLY/README.md

 # ALLY - A Lagrangian Duality Approach to Active Learning.

-Accompanying repo for the paper: A Lagrangian Duality Approach to Active Learning
+Accompanying repo for the paper: A Lagrangian Duality Approach to Active Learning.

 ```